Karibayasmin/Karibayasmin/README.md

 <h1 align="center">Hi there 👋, I'm Kariba Yasmin</h1>
 <p align="center">
 🎓 Cyber Security M.Sc.
-Student | 📱 Android Developer | 🔐 Security-Focused Engineer
+Student | 📱 Former Android Developer | 🔐 Security-Focused Engineer
 </p>

 ---

 ### 👩‍💻 About Me

-I'm currently pursuing a **Master’s in Cyber Security** at **Hochschule der Bayerischen Wirtschaft (HDBW), Germany**, with nearly **4 years of professional experience in Android application development**.
-I’m passionate about building **secure, scalable, and user-centric mobile applications** using modern tools like **Kotlin, Jetpack Compose, and MVVM architecture**.

-My goal is to combine **software engineering excellence** with **secure coding practices** to create mobile solutions that are both innovative and robust.
+Master’s student in Cyber Security at Hochschule der Bayerischen Wirtschaft(HDBW), Munich, currently in the final phase of my studies.
+My thesis, “Multilingual Cyberbullying Detection with AI,” focused on security-relevant text analysis and threat detection.

+I bring a solid foundation in secure software development, networking, Linux, and Docker, along with a strong interest in AI-driven security solutions.
+I am highly motivated to begin my career in Cyber Security, AI, or Software Development and contribute to building secure and intelligent systems.

 ---